sajjadGG/book-python/advanced/unpacking/arguments.rst

     mycsv('iris3.csv', encoding='cp1250', verbose=True)
     mycsv('iris4.csv', verbose=True, usecols=['Sepal Length', 'Species'])

 Decorators.
-Decorators are functions, which get pointer to the decorated function as it's argument, and has closure which gets original function arguments as positional and keyword arguments.:
+Decorators are functions, which get pointer to the decorated function as it's argument, and has closure which gets original function arguments as positional and keyword arguments:

 .. code-block:: python